-All assignments must be completed as described within D2L.
+All assignments/documents are required must be completed as described within D2L.
 Specific instructions on the methods used to turn in each assignment are located within D2L.
 You are expected to adhere to submission requirements.
 Lack of doing so is considered an act of unprofessionalism.
 For the purposes of indicating an assignment was received, P/F assignments will be either listed in the D2L gradebook as 1 point (received), or 0 points (not received).

+Assignment Projected Points Additional Information

+Orientation(mandatory) P/F Attend one live orientation that covers both

+FCM 640 and FCM 650 rotations.

+Preceptor Evaluation of P/F Must receive a recommendation of "pass"

+Student(mandatory) from preceptor.

+Student Evaluation of P/F

+Preceptor(mandatory)

+Expectancy P/F

+Agreement(mandatory)

-Assignment Projected Points Additional Information Orientation (mandatory) P/F Attend one live orientation that covers both FCM 640 and FCM 650 rotations.
-Preceptor Evaluation of Student (mandatory) P/F Must receive a recommendation of "pass" from preceptor.
-Student Evaluation of Preceptor (mandatory) P/F Expectancy Agreement P/F Attendance (mandatory) 10 Minimum 40 hours in preceptor's office unless approved otherwise by Program Coordinator.
+Assignment Projected Points Additional Information Attendance(mandatory) 10 Minimum 40 hours in preceptor's office unless approved otherwise by Program Coordinator.
 Acute Visit Office Note (mandatory) 60 Must receive a minimum of 45 points.
 Because this is ultimately a pass/fail course, points are assigned to determine whether an assignment submission passes.
 The final score will not have an impact on class rank.
-As such, assignments that receive 40 points or above are final and cannot be resubmitted for a higher grade.
-Diabetes Assessment 10 Must scan and upload into D2L Diabetes drop box.
-Falls Assessment 10 Must scan and upload into D2L PHQ-9 drop box.
+As such, assignments that receive 45 points or above are final and cannot be resubmitted for a higher grade.
+Points of 44 and below must be revised and resubmitted.
+Students automatically lose 5 points for needing to resubmit the assignment.
+Diabetes 10 Must scan and upload into D2L Diabetes drop Assessment (mandatory) box.
+Falls 10 Must scan and upload into D2L PHQ-9 drop Assessment (mandatory) box.
 Debriefing (mandatory) 10 Date determined based on rotation completion date.
 Total Points Available: 100